MaryJay787/pfwtfp-ruby-hash-concept-review-atl-web-042219-gap/README.md

 be objects of any type--integer, strings, symbols, and others.

 ## Learning Goals

 1. Recognize hash as a core tool in Ruby
 2. Demonstrate hash creation in Ruby

 ### Recognize Hash as a Core Tool in Ruby

 Hashes are an important and commonly used data type.
-This of hashes like a dictionary that contain a collection of unique keys and values associated with them.
+Think of hashes like a dictionary that contain a collection of unique keys and values associated with them.
 That means you can use integer, string, symbol, or even a boolean and array as a key in your hash/dictionary.